- Rule #1: Keep your viewport simple

 Back when the viewport meta tag was first introduced, common knowledge was you had to add in all sorts of values to prevent users from resizing and to have a minimum and maximum screen size.
 It turns out that doing that is actually hostile to your users.

-You really only want two things: set the width to the device your site is shown on, and make sure the initial scale is 1, which means that 1 pixel in your CSS equals one device-independent pixel, like this:
+You really only want two things: set the width to the device your site is shown on, and make sure the initial scale is 1, which means that 1 pixel in your CSS equals one device-independent pixel (and also prevent weird zooming behaviour when rotating mobile devices), like this:

 <meta name="viewport" content="width=device-width, initial-scale=1">

 You develop websites on a large laptop or desktop screen, and usually your client is most interested in the desktop design of a website, so it might feel natural to just start with the design for the desktop site and then work your way down.
 But starting mobile first is actually easier and will result in less code.

 If you build mobile first, you're building up your CSS in complexity.
 What I mean with that is that your mobile views are usually much simpler and thus require less CSS.
 They almost always have just a single column, and lack many of the additional flourishes you have space for on larger screens.
 If you build mobile-first, this means that, as you add styling for larger and larger media queries, you're adding to the design.

 If you start desktop first, you already have all this styling that you then need to write more CSS for just to undo your more advanced desktop styling.
 So you're writing more CSS and if you're not carefully undoing all CSS, you end up with things like horizontal overflowing or text not fitting.